 "I am...fond of Saryn.
 He is going to be my husband.
 But I will have to let him go, to let him mate with others."
-She moves closer to you, sits and does not look at you.
+She moves closer to you, sits and doesn't look at you.
 "I will use your equanimity as a model, Christine."

-It is the first time she has ever called you by your given name.
+It is the first time she's ever called you by your given name.